 - 12. Section 1 specifies the name of the instrument. - 13.
 Section 2 specifies when the instrument commences. - 14.
 Section 3 specifies the authority for the instrument. - 15.
 Section 4 outlines the effect of instruments specified in a Schedule to the instrument. - 16.
-Schedule 1 sets out the amendments made to the instrument specified in Schedule 1.
+Schedule 1 sets out the amendment made to the instrument specified in Schedule1.

-SCHEDULE 1-AMENDMENTS
+SCHEDULE 1 - AMENDMENTS